thomaswmorris/avemaria/README.md

 ## Examples and Usage

-To install ARAM with PyPi, put
+To install ARAM with PyPi, run

 ```console
 pip install aram
 ```
-in the command line.
 The main tool of the ARAM module is the model object, which can be easily intitialized as

 ```python
 from aram import aram